jimhigson/oboe.js/writing/main/5_Implementation.md

 matching on to the parent node.
-Similarly, there is a function `skipMany` which maps onto the `..` (ancestor) syntax and recursively consumes the minimum number of ascent items necessary for the next clause to match, or fails if this cannot be done.
-In this way, we peel off layers from the ascent as we move through the functions list until we either exhaust the functions, indicating a match, or cannot continue, indicating a fail.
+Similarly, there is a function `skipMany` which maps onto the `..` (ancestor) syntax and recursively consumes the minimum number of ascent items necessary for the next clause to match or fails if this cannot be done.
+In this way, we peel off layers from the ascent as we move through the function list until we either exhaust the functions, indicating a match, or cannot continue, indicating a fail.